Mon, 29 Oct 2018

 Digital Twins are used in the automobile sector for creating the virtual model of a connected vehicle.
-They can capture the behavioural and operational data of the vehicle and analyse the overall vehicle performance, delivering a personalised service for customers.
+They can capture the behavioral and operational data of the vehicle and analyze the overall vehicle performance, delivering a personalized service for customers.

-While being highly intelligent, digital twins are not fully autonomous and will require human intervention.
+While being highly intelligent, digital twins are not fully autonomous and will require human intervention – we have come to this conclusion after executing a few studies at Challenge Advisory that helped us realize this.
 The manual testing of new features and modifications of physical assets through virtual replicas are a particular example.
-AI, while not necessarily providing more intelligence than humans, is certain to boost skills through implementing more efficient and productive analysis.
+AI, while not necessarily providing more intelligence than humans, is certain to boost skills by implementing more efficient and productive analysis.
 While the automotive industry has the relevant processes to move towards further implementing digital twins, they will still need the ability to include individually derived data.

 The full benefit spectrum of Digital Twin, a technology that is capable of simulating the future and the present is very vast and in-depth.
 Apart from its ability to eliminate failure conditions for automotive manufacturers, it can also help greatly enhance the shopping experience of car buyers.
 How you might ask?
 Well, the improvements can be categorized into 3 parts: